From my posts so far you can already see some of my developer curses.

 I also order clauses in IF statement, so the fastest one is evaluated first, and I prefer OR over AND, because while in AND all clauses are evaluated, if one OR clause evaluates to false, it skips the rest, saving some CPU ticks.

-If you want to personalize user experience and store user's preferences, you need to uniquely identify the user.
-This is obviously done by user accounts, for which you need a registration, also called “sign-up”, process.
+If you want to personalize user experience and store user's preferences, you need to either store user preferences on-device, which is only temporarily persistent, or you need to store it on the server, for which you need to uniquely identify the user.
+This is obviously done by user accounts, for which you need a registration, also called “sign-up” process.

 You should want to require as few things from the user as possible.
-That's why many services use e-mail address instead of username.
+That's why many services use e-mail address instead of username and many of them use third other identity providers, mostly social networks, where you're probably already logged in and therefore you only confirm your wish to provide your details to the website.

-The most streamlined process I encountered so far was: enter your e-mail address and you're immediately logged in as an user.
-If you want to log in later, click on a link/button in the confirmation e-mail first.
-Then you'll be prompted to enter your password and maybe even an username.
+Very streamlined process without any third party would be: enter your e-mail address and you're immediately logged in as a user.
+If you want to log in later, click on a link/button in the confirmation e-mail you received as a part of the login process, and you'll be prompted to enter your password and maybe even a username.

 You may require the user to confirm his e-mail address before he can start creating content.
 Until then there's only a sandbox or samples for him to play with.